comit-network/comit.network/blog/2021-07-08-xmr-btc-project-hibernation.md

 <img alt="Hibernation" src={useBaseUrl('blog/assets/images/2021-07/hibernate_bear_tx_chaining_dream.png')} />

+Bringing XMR-BTC swaps to the community is one of the most rewarding projects we have been working on.
-Where we started and what the latest release has to offer!
+In this blogpost we summarize where we started, what the latest release has to offer and what is planned for the future!

 <!--truncate-->